 Braves to face Padres on the road

-The Padres are 45-33 in home games in 2020.
-San Diego has slugged .401 this season.
-Fernando Tatis Jr. leads the team with a .618 slugging percentage, including 68 extra-base hits and 40 home runs.
+The Padres are 45-34 in home games in 2020.
+San Diego has a collective batting average of .242 this season, led by Adam Frazier with an average of .299.

-The Padres won the last meeting 3-2.
-Chris Paddack earned his sixth victory and Fernando Tatis Jr. went 2-for-3 with a home run and two RBIs for San Diego.
-Kyle Muller registered his third loss for Atlanta.
+The Braves won the last meeting 4-0.
+Max Fried secured his 13th victory and Dansby Swanson went 1-for-4 with a home run and two RBIs for Atlanta.
+Reiss Knehr took his first loss for San Diego.

-TOP PERFORMERS: Tatis Jr. leads the Padres with 68 extra base hits and is slugging .618.
+TOP PERFORMERS: Fernando Tatis Jr. leads the Padres with 70 extra base hits and is slugging .624.

+Austin Riley ranks second on the Braves with 32 home runs and has 98 RBIs.

 Braves: Josh Tomlin: (neck), Mike Soroka: (achilles), Grant Dayton: (shoulder), Tucker Davidson: (forearm), Marcell Ozuna: (hand), Adam Duvall: (undisclosed), Ronald Acuna Jr.: (knee), Stephen Vogt: (hip).